jeremyhahn/cwebsocket/README.md

 ### Build

-By default, cwebsocket is built with SSL support for multi-threaded, 64-bit architectures.
+By defaults, cwebsocket is built with multi-threading and SSL support.

 To build, run:

 	./autogen.sh
 	./configure
 	make
 	sudo make install

-Without threads:
+To built without multi-threading:

 	./configure --enable-threads=no

-Without SSL:
+To build without SSL:

 	./configure --enable-ssl=no